 This feature is for any site owner or manager who has multiple agents and who assigns leads based on region.

-You can have multiple agents assigned to a region.
-You can also now have multiple regions assigned to an agent.
+You can have multiple agents assigned to a region and each agent can be assigned to multiple regions.

 Lets say we have five counties in our MLS: Sarasota, Pinellas, Manatee, Hillsborough, and Charlotte.
 We additionally have 4 agents working under us: Matthew, Mark, Sarah, and Cletus.
 We have a very good working relationship with these fellows, but Cletus is our half-cousin twice removed that lived under power-lines all of his life.
 He's a great guy, but you can't always rely on him to jump on leads when you give them to him.